hamorillo/FastAiMLDocker/README.md

 When you run your container, it will print in the console the URL from where you can access to the jupyter notebook.

+## Pre-built runtimes

+You can just run the following without having to build the entire container yourself.
+This will pull the container from Docker Hub.

+`docker run -d -p 8888:8888 hamorillo/fast_ai_ml_course_environment`

 # Download dataset

 You should download the zip with the dataset from Kaggle in the folder: